British Army during the French Revolutionary and Napoleonic Wars: German

-The largest émigré corps was the King's German Legion, which was formed in 1803 and was composed mainly of German exiles from Hanover and other north German states.
+The largest émigré corps was the King's German Legion (KGL), which was formed in 1803 and was composed mainly of German exiles from Hanover and other north German states.
 In total, it formed two dragoon regiments (which later became light dragoons), three hussar regiments, eight line and two light infantry battalions, and five artillery batteries.
 Although it never fought as an independent force, its units were often brigaded together.
 The units of the Legion were regarded as the equal of the best regular British units.

+The Brunswick Ducal Field-Corps, also better known by their nickname the Black Brunswickers was raised in 1809 when the War of the Fifth Coalition began between France and Austria.
+Fighting alongside the Austrians, they refused the peace treaty that was eventually signed between Austria and France, fighting their way through Germany before being evacuated to the British Isles where they entered British service.
+They then fought in the Peninsular War where their ranks were extremely diminshed, as a result of a lack of recruits.
+After regaining their duchy, the unit was yet again placed under the British where they fought fiercely at the Battle of Quatre Bras and later Waterloo, where their leader fell in battle with the forces eventually disbanding after the victory and returning to Brunswick.